FORTIS UNUM (stronger as one)

 Simulation and modelling

-Remote monitoring and data logging
+Remote monitoring, demand and data acquisition

 Monitoring and data logging have been a vital part of the Fortis Unum project, enabling a successful delivery of research, development and deployment.
 Electricity consumption monitoring of residential and business customers (i.e. welding shops and posho mills) have been conducted through repurposing OpenEnergyMonitor kits.
 While monitoring and data gathering from mini grid and utility networks several units of Power Quality analysers and GridKey devices were deployed.
 The Fortis Unum data observatory hosts a live data feed of a selection of installed monitoring kits at the Kitonyoni mini grid site.

 The Fortis Unum project has successfully delivered Kenya’s first grid connected solar photovoltaic mini grid in Kitonyoni Kenya.
 The Kitonyoni mini grid which was installed as part of the Energy For Development Programme in 2012, is now connected to the Kenya Power & Lighting Company Ltd. (KPLC) grid.
 The Fortis Unum innovation in Mini Grid and Utility Grid interconnection enabled this PV mini grid to work independently and supply electricity to the connected customers in the events of utility grid blackouts.
 All the mini grid customers are now connected to the KPLC grid and enjoy seamless electricity supply with any excess power generated by the mini grid’s PV system at any time of the day, is exported to KPLC grid.
 A live feed of data from the Kitonyoni grid-connected mini grid can be found here.